copsTvFan/cops-episode-guide/guide.md

 **Kansas City 14**

-- (MO -- 9:47 PM Domestic Violence) East Patrol Division -- Officer Bill Warren and Karl Oakman respond to the call.
-Outstanding-warrant arrest;
+- (Kansas City, MO -- 9:47 PM Domestic Violence) East Patrol Division --
-  love-triangle dispute; narcotics warrant.
+  Officer Bill Warren and Karl Oakman respond to the call and find a crying woman.
+A male is arrested.
+(11:38 PM Arrest Warrant) A guy with 3 warrants who likes to fight the police and is usually is high on PCP flees the police.
+- (Kansas City, MO -- 12:01 AM Assistance Call) East Patrol Division.
+Officer John Wagner assists Officer Brian Bell who tried to stop a car for having plates belonging to a different car, but the driver doesn't stop because of a love-triangle dispute.
+(2:04 AM Domestic Disturbance) The same suspects again would like to evict Gale from their house because she's smoking crack.
+  Featuring Officers Byron Liverpool and Michael Merino.
+The male ends up being arrested for assault.
+- (Kansas City, KS -- 8:29 PM Briefing) S.C.O.R.E.
+Unit.
+Search warrant
+  briefing led by Sgt.
+Jerry Campbell, featuring Officers Jose Viera and Kevin Brandon.
+(10:15 PM Warrant Served) Featuring Detective Ron Kaminski and Officer Michael Hughes.

 ## CP-729